nebula-plugins/gradle-metrics-plugin/README.md

 # Data Population

-If configured to use Elasticsearch, the plugin uses the default indices `build-metrics-default` and `logstash-build-metrics-default-yyyyMM` for `build` and `log` events respectively.
-The log index rotates on a monthly basis.
+`gradle-build-metrics` can be currently configured to persist data against either Elasticsearch or a generic REST endpoint.
+If configured to use Elasticsearch, data is persisted to the `build-metrics-default` and `logstash-build-metrics-default-yyyyMM` indices for

-For the REST configuration, both types of data are POSTed to the same endpoint, but the payload varies based on the type:
+`build` and `log` events respectively.
+For the REST configuration, both types of data are POSTed to the same endpoint, but the payload varies based on type:

 build data: